Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 Baldwin had 50 catches for 618 yards, each his fewest since 2013, while dealing with the injuries.

 “He had a really frustrating year,’’ Carroll said.
 “We went through it side by side.
 It was so difficult to watch him have to go through it.
 He was such a gallant warrior about fighting through the stuff.
 Everything he had, he beat the timelines by halves.
-It was tough—he couldn’t practice the way we like him to and the way he wants to—it was frustrating for him, just the whole thing was.
+It was tough — he couldn’t practice the way we like him to and the way he wants to — it was frustrating for him, just the whole thing was.
 The fact that he finished up and made some big plays for us and did some good stuff at the end of the season was really rewarding, but not enough for his expectations and all that, so it was a hard year for him.”

-A few other players who were also battling injuries at the end of the season such as strong safety Delano Hill (hip) and offensive lineman Jordan Simmons (knee) are progressing well, Carroll said.
+A few other players who were also battling injuries at the end of the season, such as strong safety Delano Hill (hip) and offensive lineman Jordan Simmons (knee), are progressing well, Carroll said.

 “They’re both doing fine,’’ Carroll said.
 “As a matter of fact, I saw Jordan a couple of days ago.
 He looks great, really positive, upbeat.
 Those guys are doing fine.’’